rene78/BitcoinMythBusters/README.md

 **Answer**
 ```
 The decentralized nature of Bitcoin makes it impossible even for governments to eliminate it completely.
-By trying, companies in these countries could lose the ability to compete in a financial sector completely reshaped by cryptocurrencies.
+By trying, companies in these countries could lose the ability to compete in a financial sector entirely reshaped by cryptocurrencies.
 ```
 <details>